ABOUT THE JOHN BLACK MOOT COURT COMPETITION

 MOOT COURT RESOURCES

 Do you have questions or need more information?
-Email Davut Atik, the 2015 John Black Moot Court Competition Director.
+Email J.T.
+Reinert, the 2016 John Black Moot Court Competition Director.